Named

 one of the fastest-growing private companies in the country by Inc. Magazine,

-and one of the Top 10 IPOs in 2010, IntraLinks is an extraordinary story of
+and one of the Top 10 IPOs in 2010, IntraLinks is a story of

 entrepreneurship through good and bad economies that started in 1996 when it